 § 32.1-357.
-Board of Trustees; appointment; officers; quorum; compensation and expenses.
+Board of Trustees; appointment; officers.

-A. The Foundation shall be governed and administered by a Board of Trustees consisting of twenty-three 23 members.
-Two members shall be appointed by the Speaker of the House of Delegates from among the membership of the House of Delegates, one representing rural interests and one representing urban interests, for terms concurrent with the term for which they have been elected to office; two members shall be appointed by the Senate Committee on Privileges and Elections Rules, one representing rural interests and one representing urban interests, from among the membership of the Senate for terms concurrent with the term for which they have been elected to office; two members shall be the Commissioner of the Department of Health or his designee and the Chairman of the Alcoholic Beverage Control Board or his designee; and seventeen 17 nonlegislative citizen members shall be appointed by the Governor, subject to confirmation by the General Assembly, as follows: (i) five designated representatives of public health organizations, such as the American Cancer Society, American Heart Association, Virginia Pediatric Society, Virginia Academy of Family Physicians, Virginia Dental Association, American Lung Association of Virginia, Medical Society of Virginia, Virginia Association of School Nurses, Virginia Nurses Association, and the Virginia Thoracic Society; (ii) four health professionals in the fields of oncology, cardiology, pulmonary medicine, and pediatrics; and (iii) eight citizens at large, including two youths.
-Of the eight citizen at large members, three adults shall be appointed by the Governor from a list of six provided by members of the General Assembly appointed to the Foundation and one member who is under the age of eighteen 18 years shall be appointed by the Governor from a list of three provided by the members of the General Assembly appointed to the Foundation.
+A. The Foundation shall be governed and administered by a Board of Trustees consisting of twenty-three23 members.
+Two members shall be appointed by the Speaker of the House of Delegates from among the membership of the House of Delegates, one representing rural interests and one representing urban interests, for terms concurrent with the term for which they have been elected to office; two members shall be appointed by the Senate Committee on Privileges and Elections, one representing rural interests and one representing urban interests, from among the membership of the Senate for terms concurrent with the term for which they have been elected to office; two members shall be the Commissioner of the Department of Health or his designee and the Chairman of the Alcoholic Beverage Control Board or his designee; and seventeen 17 nonlegislative citizen members shall be appointed by the Governor, subject to confirmation by the General Assembly, as follows: (i) five designated representatives of public health organizations, such as the American Cancer Society, American Heart Association, Virginia Pediatric Society, Virginia Academy of Family Physicians, Virginia Dental Association, American Lung Association of Virginia, Medical Society of Virginia, Virginia Association of School Nurses, Virginia Nurses Association, and the Virginia Thoracic Society; (ii) four health professionals in the fields of oncology, cardiology, pulmonary medicine, and pediatrics; and (iii) eight citizens, including two youths.
+Of the eight citizen members, three adults shall be appointed by the Governor from a list of six provided by members of the General Assembly appointed to the Foundation and one member who is under the age of eighteen years shall be appointed by the Governor from a list of three provided by the members of the General Assembly appointed to the

 Except as otherwise provided herein, appointments shall be for four years.
-Legislative members and the Commissioner of the Department of Health and the Chairman of the Alcoholic Beverage Control Board shall serve terms coincident with their terms of office.
-Following the initial staggering of terms, nonlegislative citizen members shall serve four-year terms.
+Legislative members and the Commissioner of the Department of Health and the Chairman of the Alcoholic Beverage Control Board shall serve terms coincident with terms of office.
+Nonlegislative citizen members shall serve four-year terms.
 Vacancies in the membership of the Board shall be filled by appointment of the entity initially making the appointment for the unexpired portion of the term.
-Vacancies shall be filled in the same manner as the original appointments.
 Legislative members may be reappointed for successive terms.
 No nonlegislative citizen member shall be eligible to serve for more than two successive four-year terms; however, after the expiration of a term of three years or less, or after the expiration of the remainder of a term to which he was appointed to fill a vacancy, two additional terms may be served by such member if appointed thereto.
 Immediately after such appointment, the members shall enter upon the performance of their duties.

 The initial appointments of the representatives of the public health organizations, the health professionals, and the citizen members shall be as follows: one representative of a public health organization, two health professionals and three citizen members shall be appointed for terms of two years; two representatives of public health organizations, one health professional and three citizen members shall be appointed for terms of three years; and two representatives of public health organizations, one health professional and two citizen members shall be appointed for terms of four years.
-Thereafter All appointments shall be for terms of four years.
+Thereafter all appointments shall be for terms of four years.